top of page

 There are several types of trademarks, each offering varying degrees of protection:

-Collective marks are used by groups or associations to identify their members' goods or services and distinguish them from non-members.
+• Collective marks: Groups or associations use collective marks to identify their members' goods or services and distinguish them from non-members.

 Importance of Registering a Trademark